Do you want to create a professional business email address for free?

 Bluehost will now create the email account, and you will see a success message.

 Now that you have created your free business email account, the next step is to learn how to use it to send and receive emails.

 After creating your email, you’ll be redirected to the ‘Email Accounts’ page.
 You will see your newly created email address listed there.

 Click on the ‘Check Email’ link and Bluehost will take you to a webmail interface.

-Click on the ‘Open’ button to open your webmail inbox.
+Click on the ‘Open’ button.

 This is a good option if you don’t want to use an email client on your desktop or a mobile app on your smartphone.
 The downside is that you will have to log into your hosting account each time you want to check your email.